|Nutrition Facts (per serving)|

-Use this recipe to make the classic Korean fish stew is traditionally known as maeun-tang, which means "spicy" and "soup" or "stew" in the Korean language.
-The stew is a little bit spicy and sweet and has dozens of variations.
-Any number of types of fish can be used, including cod, red snapper, halibut, yellow croaker, corvina, sea bass or pollack may all be used to make this delicious stew.
-Try to go to a fishmonger so you can have the fish head for the broth, even if you have it cleaned and filleted for you.
+The classic Korean fish stew is traditionally known as maeun-tang, which means "spicy" and "soup" or "stew" in the Korean language.
+The stew is a little bit spicy, a little sweet, and has dozens of variations.
+Any number of types of fish can be used, including cod, red snapper, halibut, yellow croaker, corvina, sea bass or pollack, but try to go to a fishmonger, so you can have the fish head for the broth, even if you have it cleaned and filleted for you.